 Bringing Your Golf Clubs

-• Golf clubs must be in an enclosed, securely fastened, full-length cover (vinyl, cloth, nylon, or hard-sided case) that is no larger than 72 inches and weighs no more than 50 pounds.
+- Golf clubs must be in an enclosed, securely fastened, full-length cover (made of vinyl, cloth, nylon, or a hard-sided case) that is no larger than 72 inches in length and weighs no more than 50 pounds.

 Bringing Your Pet

-• Space for pets can be limited, so you need to add your pet to your reservation.
+- Space for pets can be limited, so please add your pet to your reservation.

 Amtrak Wi-Fi